-The neighborhood is not well served by subways, and all options to travel to the cruise terminal require changing to a bus and walking 4+ blocks, so I would not suggest this as the best way to get to the cruise terminal.
+The neighborhood is not well served by subways.
+All options to travel to the cruise terminal require changing to a bus and walking 4+ blocks, so we don't suggest public transportation as the best way to get to the cruise terminal.

 Hotels Near the Cruise Terminal

-The closest hotel to the Brooklyn Cruise terminal is the Comfort Inn Brooklyn Cruise Terminal.
-The Nu Hotel, New York Marriott at the Brooklyn Bridge and Aloft Hotel are all a short cab ride away from the terminal and located in Downtown Brooklyn.
+The closest hotel to the Brooklyn Cruise Terminal is the Comfort Inn Brooklyn Cruise Terminal.
+The Nu Hotel, New York Marriott at the Brooklyn Bridge, and Aloft Hotel are all located in Downtown Brooklyn, a short cab ride away from the terminal.
 Hotels in midtown and downtown Manhattan are less than 30 minutes from the cruise terminal by cab, making them good choices if you want to explore Manhattan before your cruise departs.

 Red Hook's Van Brunt Street is just a short walk from the cruise terminal and has a number of different restaurants to choose from.
-A couple of highlights:
+Here are a couple of highlights:

-- Baked - perfect choice for an early morning treat or coffee
+- Baked is a perfect choice for an early morning treat or coffee.

-- Hope and Anchor - upscale diner food, and breakfast served all day
+- Hope and Anchor serves upscale diner food and breakfast all day.

-- The Good Fork - practically a neighborhood institution, you can't beat their delicious dinner and brunch if you've got time
+- The Good Fork is practically a neighborhood institution.
+If you've got time, you can't beat its delicious dinner and brunch.

 Things to Do Near The Cruise Terminal